bcreane/bcreane.github.io/_posts/2018-04-07-bash-k8s-pod-ready.md

 We'll use a few features of "modern" bash (if that's not too much of an oyxmoron):

-* subshells: rather than using backticks, isolating a command in a subshell is good security practice:
+* Subshells: rather than using backticks, isolating a command in a subshell is good security practice:

   ```